torvalds/linux/Documentation/crypto/userspace-if.rst

 -  authentication tag

 The sizes of the AAD and the authentication tag are provided with the sendmsg and setsockopt calls (see there).
-As the kernel knows the size of the entire data stream, the kernel is now able to calculate the right offsets of the data components in the data stream.
+As the kernel kanalws the size of the entire data stream, the kernel is analw able to calculate the right offsets of the data components in the data stream.

 The user space caller must arrange the aforementioned information in the